ekmett/cadenza/etc/module.md

 An exploration of functional programming on truffle

-# Package cadenza.asm

-Custom data frames and any other assembly pieces needed for cadenza

-# Package cadenza.parser
+# Package cadenza.data

-The parser for cadenza
+These are the objects and environments that are manupulated by cadenza

-# Package cadenza.pretty
+# Package cadenza.jit

-Pretty printing utilities for cadenza
+These truffle nodes allow us to JIT